marvinsjsu/myreads/README.md

 # MyReads Project

+This is a Udacity React project that helped introduced me to concepts including: Composition, Unidirectional Data Flow, React Components, JSX, State Management, Life Cycle, and React Router.

+MyReads is an application that displays books categorized into three *shelves*: "Currently Reading", "Want To Read", and "Read".
+It allows a user to move a book between the 3 shelves, search a book, and add a book from the search results.

+To install and run the application:
+- `git clone git@github.com:marvinsjsu/myreads.git`
+- `npm install`
+- `npm start`

+# Starter Template

+Most of the code was provided as a starter template by Udacity and my work was done in the following components: App.js, Book.js, BookSearch.js, BookShelf.js.

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.